 and you shall not be entitled to any refund from us in such circumstances.

 4.3.
-Subject to section 4.2 above, we accept liability to you for loss or damage to your Parcel in transit up to a maximum of £20, provided that in the case of a missing Parcel you tell us that the Parcel has been lost within 21 days of the date when the Parcel was scanned into our Carrier’s network and upon further investigation we determine that we (or our Carrier) lost the Parcel.
+Subject to section 4.2 above, the Carrier accepts liability to you for loss or damage to your Parcel in transit up to a maximum of £20, provided that in the case of a missing Parcel you tell us that the Parcel has been lost within 21 days of the date when the Parcel was scanned into the Carrier’s network and upon further investigation epop (or the Carrier) determines that the Carrier lost the Parcel.

 5. Your liability for failure to comply with this policy

 5.1.
-You shall be responsible for any loss or damage relating to personal injury or property damage caused by your failure to comply with this policy.
+You (as a Depop seller) shall be responsible for any loss or damage relating to personal injury or property damage caused by your failure to comply with this policy.

 5.2.
-You shall reimburse us any costs we reasonably incur as a result of your failure to comply with this policy, including, without limitation, any additional charges payable to our Carrier as a result of the non-delivery, disposal and/or return of your Parcel.
+You shall reimburse Depop for any costs we reasonably incur as a result of your failure to comply with this policy, including, without limitation, any additional charges payable to our Carrier as a result of the non-delivery, disposal and/or return of your Parcel

 Schedule 1 – Prohibited Items